Logo

 DIY home repair

-You don’t have to be the next Bob Vila to take on many basic home repairs.
-With a little planning and a lot of elbow grease, you might be surprised at what you can manage by yourself.
+With a bit of planning and a lot of elbow grease, you might be surprised at what you can manage by yourself.
 Just make sure to consider the time, materials, and tools you’ll need to ensure success and keep your costs from skyrocketing.

 1. Fix leaky faucets and pipes

 According to the Environmental Protection Agency (EPA), household leaks account for nearly 900 billion gallons of wasted water each year nationwide.
 The good news?
 The culprits are often worn-out washers, bathroom faucets, and gaskets, which are relatively easy to replace with the right tools.
-If you have an Allen wrench, pliers, and a Phillips-head screwdriver, you’re already halfway there.
+You're already halfway there if you have an Allen wrench, pliers, and a Phillips-head screwdriver.

 2. Clean gutters